Felony & Misdemeanor Theft Charges

 Theft Charges – Additional Potential Consequences

-If a person is convicted of theft or conversion (often referred to as shoplifting), or any other property offense, along with any of the obvious criminal penalties such as jail and/or probation, an accused may be required to complete additional requirements.
+If a person is convicted of theft or shoplifting, or any other property offense, along with any of the obvious criminal penalties such as jail and/or probation, they may be required to complete additional requirements.
 For example, a person convicted of theft charges may be required to pay restitution to the victim for any loss that person suffered, he or she may be ordered to complete counseling or a behavior modification class or be ordered to stay away from the location of the crime.

 Moreover, a conviction for theft or shoplifting can also have long term consequences.
 A person with a conviction for theft may find that future employers are reluctant to make a job offer.
 Additionally, a person with a felony conviction on their record may be prohibited from living in certain apartment complexes or be denied housing assistance or government assistance, and may also be prohibited from owning a firearm.

-If you are facing theft charges or allegations of shoplifting, conversion or any other property crime, contact Chambers Law Office today to discuss your case and speak with a lawyer about your rights and options.
-As a former deputy prosecutor, attorney Julie Chambers has experience both prosecuting and defending property crime charges and strives to provide exceptional, personal and affordable representation to each client in every case.
+If you are facing theft charges or allegations of shoplifting, contact Chambers Law Office today to discuss your case.
+As former deputy prosecutors, our lawyers have experience both prosecuting and defending property crime charges and we strive to provide exceptional, personal and affordable representation to each client in every case.